 Preventing Scorpion Infestations

 When Phoenix and Tucson residents and business owners spot a scorpion, they know who to call.
 At Burns Pest Elimination, we’re familiar with the various scorpions that call Arizona home.
 Let us manage your scorpion problem through careful investigation and targeted treatment, so you don’t have to fear a painful or dangerous encounter.
-Visit us online to learn more about our services.
+Contact us to request a quote and learn more about our services.